jtackaberry/reaticulate/reabank.md

 * Output events prefixed with `-` don't affect the routing of future MIDI events.
 Otherwise, if channels are not prefixed this way then any future user-generated MIDI event will be routed to this channel when the articulation is activated.

 * `type` defines the type of output event (see below), e.g. note, cc, etc.

-* `@channel` specifies the destination MIDI channel of the output event and unless `type` is prefixed with `-` it implies subsequent MIDI events will also be routed to that destination channel.
+* `@channel` specifies the destination MIDI channel of the output event and, unless `type` is prefixed with `-`, it implies subsequent MIDI events will also be routed to that destination channel.

   When channel is not specified, the destination channel will be dictated by the destination channel the defined by the user when the bank was configured on the track.
-See the [usage page](usage#track-setup) for more information on source and destination channels.
+(See the [usage page](usage#track-setup) for more information on source and destination channels.)

+  (Prerelease) Alternatively, a special channel value of `-` will direct the output event to the destination(s) setup by the previously activated articulation.

+* `.bus` (prerelease) specifies the destination bus of the output event and subsequent incoming events when the articulation is activated.  `bus` is a value between 1 and 16.

+  As with the channel, if not specified the default bus will be dictated by the destination bus for the bank's track configuration.
+If the bus is defined but not the channel (e.g. `@.4`) then then the default channel will be used but the bus will be overridden.

+  If you use Reaticulate's MIDI controller feedback feature, you won't be able to assign bus 16 as this bus is used by the feedback feature internally.

 * `arg1` and `arg2` depend on the type

 * `%filter_program` if defined will only emit the output event if the specified program number `filter_program` is currently active on the same channel in another group.
 This allows the state of other groups to modify the output events emitted by the articulation.

   For example, you might have an articulation group that specifies normal attack vs hard attack with different programs.
 A single sustain articulation could then emit different keyswitches depending on whether the normal or hard attack is selected in the group.

 Possible output event types are: